Runpython-IntroProgramming/Final-Project/design.md

 The design specificaiton is a counterpart to the Functional Speciffication.
 Where a functional specification concerns itself with inputs and outputs from the program, or the *experience* of a user running the program, the design specification is concerned with decisions that the engineer and programmer must make during its creation.

+Each "icon" will be a sprite.
+When the mouse is pressed down within 20 pixels of the sprite, it will register that icon as being selected.

 The design specification should include information like: